mertyurekli/mertyurekli/README.md

 - 🔭 I’m currently working in <a href="https://www.havelsan.com/en" target="blank">Havelsan</a>

-- 🌱 I’m currently Working on a Mac App
+- 🌱 I’m currently working on a Mac App

 - 🤝 I’m available for freelancing.